-Base Flood: The flood having a one percent chance of being equaled or exceeded in any given year. (commonly referred to as the "100-year flood").
+Base Flood: The flood having a one percent chance of being equaled or exceeded in any given year.

-Base Flood Elevation (BFE): is the elevation of the water surface elevation resulting from a flood that has a one percent chance of equaling or exceeding that level in any given year.
-On the Flood Insurance Rate Map the elevation is usually in feet, in relation to the National Geodetic Vertical Datum of 1929, the North American Vertical Datum of 1988, or other datum referenced in the Flood Insurance Study report, or the average depth of the base flood, usually in feet, above the ground surface.
+Base Flood Elevation (BFE): is the elevation of the water surface elevation resulting from a flood that has a 1 percent chance of equaling or exceeding that level in any given year.
+On the Flood Insurance Rate Map the elevation is usually in feet, in relation to the National Geodetic Vertical Datum of 1929, the North American Vertical Datum of 1988, or other datum referenced in the Flood Insurance Study report, or the average depth of the baseflood, usually in feet, above the ground surface.

-Basement: means any area of a building having its floor elevation below ground level on all sides, including crawlspaces.
+Basement: Any area of a building having its floor at subgrade (below ground level) on all sides.
+See also Cellar.